Fire Safety Engineering - PgDip/MSc - Video

 Research led, industrially relevant master's programme offered by an internationally leading research team with unrivalled experimental facilities.

 The programme is offered by the Fire Safety Engineering Research and Technology Centre (FireSERT), a centre which is internationally recognised for its leading edge research in the fields of fire dynamics, structural fire engineering, human behaviour in fire and fire modelling.
 The programme draws on the expertise and resources of the Centre in terms of teaching staff (with core teaching staff all actively involved in research) and experimental facilities.
 Students on the MSc programme have the opportunity to use Fire SERT's state-of-the-art facilities both within the taught programme and to progress experimental research projects which are often designed to complement current research projects being undertaken by staff.
 Students also have the opportunity to work closely with practitioners in the design module to develop a fire safety strategy for a real complex building.

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.

 We’ll not share your information and you can unsubscribe at any time.

 In this section

-The programme is a linked programme of awards leading to either a post-graduate Diploma (comprising eight taught modules) or MSc (eight taught modules plus research dissertation) in Fire Safety Engineering.
-In the PG Diploma programme (Years 1 and 2) students will study compulsory modules in Heat Transfer and Thermofluids, Fire Dynamics, Structural Fire Engineering, Fire Engineering Laboratory, Active Fire Protection Systems, People and Fire and Fire Safety Engineering Design.
-Optional modules (to be taken in the 2nd semester of 2nd year) include: Industrial Fire Safety and Computer Modelling in Fire Engineering.
+The programme is a linked programme of awards leading to either a Post-Graduate Diploma (comprising eight taught modules) or MSc (eight taught modules plus Research Dissertation) in Fire Safety Engineering.
+In the PG Diploma programme (semesters 1 and 2) students will study compulsory modules in Heat Transfer and Thermofluids, Fire Dynamics, Structural Fire Engineering, Fire Engineering Laboratory, Active Fire Protection Systems, People and Fire and Fire Safety Engineering Design.
+Optional modules (to be taken in the 2nd semester) include Industrial Fire Safety and Computer Modelling in Fire Engineering.

 Here is a guide to the subjects studied on this course.